makeswaran24/Smart-Irrigation-System-Using-IoT-for-Water-Efficient-Agriculture/README.md

 The project also encourages using renewable rainwater resources to reduce groundwater depletion.
 Overall, it shows how IoT can transform modern agriculture by improving water use and crop productivity.
 OBJECTIVE
-To develop an IoT-based smart irrigation system for efficient farm management.
+* To develop an IoT-based smart irrigation system for efficient farm management.
-To monitor soil moisture levels in real time using sensors and IoT connectivity.
+* To monitor soil moisture levels in real time using sensors and IoT connectivity.
-To regulate water flow automatically based on soil moisture data.
+* To regulate water flow automatically based on soil moisture data.
-To reduce water wastage and enhance overall water usage efficiency for crops.
+* To reduce water wastage and enhance overall water usage efficiency for crops.
 <img width="1436" height="322" alt="image" src="https://github.com/user-attachments/assets/473a4f88-fe67-43c2-9717-62a7122e69fc" />
 PROPOSED APPROACH
-STEP 1 : SYSTEM INITIALIZATION
+Step 1: System Initialization
-Configure ESP8266 I/O pins for ultrasonic sensors (TRIG/ECHO), relay and servos, initialize Serial communication and DHT11 sensor for temperature acquisition.
+Configure ESP8266 I/O pins for ultrasonic sensors (TRIG/ECHO), relay, and servo motors.
-STEP 2  : WATER LEVEL SENSING
-Acquire distance measurements from Tank1 and Tank2 using HC-SR04 ultrasonic sensor & convert pulse duration to actual distance in centimeters.
-STEP 3 : ENVIRONMENTAL DATA ACQUISTION
+Initialize Serial communication and DHT11 sensor for temperature acquisition.
+Step 2: Water Level Sensing
+Measure the water levels in Tank 1 and Tank 2 using the HC-SR04 ultrasonic sensors.
+Convert the pulse duration into actual distance (in centimeters).
+Step 3: Environmental Data Acquisition
-Read ambient temperature from DHT11 sensor (digital signal) and soil moisture from analog input (A0).
+Read ambient temperature from the DHT11 sensor (digital).
-STEP 4: SIGNAL PROCESSING AND CONVERSION
+Measure soil moisture through the analog input pin (A0).
+Step 4: Signal Processing and Conversion
-Process ultrasonic echo times to distances, read temperature in °C, and scale analog soil moisture values for comparison.
+Process ultrasonic echo times to compute distance.
+Convert temperature readings to °C and scale analog soil moisture values for comparison.Step 5: Threshold Evaluation and Control Action
-STEP 5 : THRESHOLD EVALUATION
-If Tank1 < WATER_THRESHOLD ,Temp > TEMP_THRESHOLD , Soil < POT_THRESHOLD → Relay ON, DCMOTOR1 ON, DCMOTOR2 OFF
+If Tank 1 < WATER_THRESHOLD, Temp > TEMP_THRESHOLD, and Soil < POT_THRESHOLD → Relay ON, DC Motor 1 ON, DC Motor 2 OFF.
-If Tank2 < WATER_THRESHOLD , Temp > TEMP_THRESHOLD , Soil < POT_THRESHOLD → Relay ON, DCMOTOR2 ON, DCMOTOR1 ON .
+If Tank 2 < WATER_THRESHOLD, Temp > TEMP_THRESHOLD, and Soil < POT_THRESHOLD → Relay ON, DC Motor 2 ON, DC Motor 1 OFF.
-Otherwise → Relay OFF BOTH  Motors OFF
+Otherwise → Relay OFF, Both Motors OFF.
 STEP 6 :MONITORING
  Log sensor readings and actuator states via  UART for real-time monitoring .
 <img width="2798" height="714" alt="image" src="https://github.com/user-attachments/assets/d09818ee-8ed4-462d-888b-d89bda763069" />